 “Go home!” some might say.
 “You live in a writing retreat.”

 True, right?
 It’s quiet where I live.
 The beauty is inspirational.
 Summer mornings take my breath away.
-Apricots ripen on a tree in view, hanging tight to the branches like a flock of birds waiting for their moment to fly.
-Lotus flowers are blooming on the pond just a five-minute walk through the woods from my back door.
+Apricots ripen on a tree in view.
+Lotus flowers bloom on the pond just a five-minute walk through the redwoods from my back door.